 - Monsters2010 as an allegory for the U.S. - Mexican border regime.

-- Much of the Star Wars Prequel Trilogy is an allegory for the Nazi rise to power, Chancellor Palpatine being Hitler and Obi-Wan and Anakin the Goerring brothers, with the latter also representing all Germans.
+- Much of the Star Wars Prequel Trilogy, especially Revenge of the Sith, is an allegory for the Nazi rise to power, Chancellor Palpatine being Hitler and Obi-Wan and Anakin the Goerring brothers, with the latter also representing all Germans.
 Senator Amidala was representative of democracy, and possibly the extermination of Jews, though the actress' family history is probably a coincidence.
 There is also the Stormtroopers being, in both cases, first brought in by the Chancellor for the Republic and then used as his personal army.
 The Separatists may also be representative of the Real Life Spartacists.
 This is one of many evidence articles on the internet for this.

 - In Star Wars: Episode I The Phantom Menace, Anakin is meant to be representative of Christ.